-An exploration was triggered.
 The diagram on the slate is probably two equilateral triangles overlapping, but of course presented in perspective by Raphael.
 What significance can be found in the two right-angled triangles in the centre of the figure?

-Our exploration went this way: the triangles intersect each other in such a way that their sides are divided into three equal lengths, and we thus have equilateral triangles of sides 1, 2 and 3 units.
+The exploration went this way: the triangles intersect each other in such a way that their sides are divided into three equal lengths, and we thus have equilateral triangles of sides 1, 2 and 3 units.
 The shaded triangle is right-angled, as can be seen by angle-chasing with parallel lines and/or equilateral triangles.
 This shaded triangle has equilateral triangles supported on two of its sides whose areas are in the ratio of 1 : 4.
 Since Pythagoras’ theorem is a central concern of Euclid, this suggests seeking an equilateral triangle on the third side.